NsukM/Sambo-Nsuku-Assignment_12/README.md

 Refer to main.py and README.md for a full breakdown of available routes.
 ⸻

+## ✅ CI/CD Pipeline – Assignment 13

+### Continuous Integration (CI)
+- Triggered on every *push* or *pull request* to main
+- Runs pytest tests in /tests/
+- Fails the PR if tests fail

+### Continuous Delivery (CD)
+- On successful merge to main, GitHub automatically:
+  - Zips the project into fitness-tracker.zip
+  - Uploads it under "Artifacts" in the GitHub Actions tab

+### Branch Protection Rules
+- Pull request reviews are required
+- CI status checks must pass
+- Direct pushes to main are blocked
+- All rules are described in PROTECTION.md

+### Run tests locally
+bash
+pip install pytest
+pytest tests/

 ✅ Author
 	•	Name: Nsuku Sambo
 	•	Student Number: 221358986